melanie-78/PayMyBuddy/README.md

 ## Context

 The mission takes place at PayMyBuddy, a technological start-up aimed at providing banking and financial solutions.
-Next to a finding inconvenient money transactions, PayMyBuddy wants to develop simple applications in order to streamline procedures.
+Following findings of inconvenient money transactions, PayMyBuddy wants to develop simple applications in order to streamline procedures.

 The objective is therefore to create the prototype of a new java web application that would allow customers to transfer money to manage their finances or pay their friends.